-All currently enrolled students who expect to return to Illinois Wesleyan University this spring must complete advance registration by April 9th.
-If you are studying off-campus for Fall 2014 you must register for the appropriate OCS section.
+All currently enrolled students who expect to return to Illinois Wesleyan University for Fall 2016 semester must complete advance registration by April 13th.
+If you are studying off-campus for Fall 2016 you must register for the appropriate OCS section.

-The Schedule of Classes will be available on the web beginning March 17th.
-The link is to the lower left on the student tab at my.iwu.edu or can be found on the Registrar's webpage under course information.
+The Schedule of Classes will be available on the web beginning March 21st.
+The link can be found in the Student menu under the Banner Self Service tab at my.iwu.edu or on the Registrar's webpage under Course Information.

 REGISTRATION VIDEO TUTORIALS